inference-sim/vllm-data-collection/README.md

     ```

 5.  **Verify**: Run `python benchmarks/config_generator.py` to generate the new configuration file and verify that your new parameter is included correctly in the experiments.

+## OpenShift configuration

+1. Create new ns
+2. `oc adm policy add-scc-to-user anyuid -z default` to allow containers to run as root, required for vLLM images
+3. Delete all jobs: `oc delete job --all`